+- o Schedule: - Begin full appraisal and pursue acquisition upon MGP acceptance - Planning/Design: review by other agencies and CEQA compliance will be spearheaded by Rebuilding Together Petaluma in partnership with Bounty - With over 45 years

+Experience:

-- o Schedule: - Begin full appraisal and pursue acquisition upon MGP acceptance - Planning/Design: review by other agencies and CEQA compliance will be spearheaded by Rebuilding Together Petaluma in partnership with Bounty - With over 45 years - Experience: - With over 45 years of successful grant management of public and private grants, PPSC has the fiscal experience to manage the financial components of the this project.
-With a budget of \$6 million annually, it also has the required cash flow to handle the process. - Bounty Farm has over 15 years of expertise operating Bounty Community Farm. - Rebuilding Together Petaluma has been rehabilitating homes and community centers throughout the community for over 25 years. - Match: Proposing match greater than 1:1 at \$6,804,320 - Partial funding: Scaling funding of this community-based project request is not recommended given the risk to the project acquisition but would be accepted if required.
+- With over 45 years of successful grant management of public and private grants, PPSC has the fiscal experience to manage the financial components of the this project.
+With a budget of \$6 million annually, it also has the required cash flow to handle the process. - Bounty Farm has over 15 years of expertise operating Bounty Community Farm. - Rebuilding Together Petaluma has been rehabilitating homes and community centers throughout the community for over 25 years. - o Match: Proposing match greater than 1:1 at \$6,804,320 - Partial funding: Scaling funding of this community-based project request is not recommended given the risk to the project acquisition but would be accepted if required.

-- Diversity, Equity & Inclusion: Bounty prioritizes bilingual staff to address access and reinforce language justice, early/preferential access to CalFresh/EBT customers, and hosts Petaluma First Day Labor Center - Community Support: Letters of support from = Old Elm 4C's Preschool, Boys and Girls Club, Kaiser Permanente, St Joseph Health, School Garden Network - Agency/Geographic Diversity: Petaluma's First Urban Farm, one mile to nearest open space - Fire/Flood Impacted Area: Mitigate flood risk via discharge site for water overflow in under resourced community.
+- Diversity, Equity & Inclusion: Bounty prioritizes bilingual staff to address access and reinforce language justice, early/preferential access to CalFresh/EBT customers, and hosts Petaluma First Day Labor Center - Community Support: Letters of support from Old Elm 4C's Preschool, Boys and Girls Club, Kaiser Permanente, St Joseph Health, School Garden Network - Agency/Geographic Diversity: Petaluma's First Urban Farm, one mile to nearest open space - Fire/Flood Impacted Area: Mitigate flood risk via discharge site for water overflow in under resourced community.
 In McDowell/Payran Corridor, historical flood area.

-RECOMMENDATION: This project is recommended for full funding up to the requested \$2,040,000.
+RECOMMENDATION: This project is recommended for full funding up to the requested \$2,040,000, based on project evaluation above, including:

-2. SONOMA SCHELLVILLE TRA Average Matrix Score: 86 APPLICANT: TYPE: LOCATION: SUP.
-DISTRICT: ACREAGE: MGP REQUEST: MATCH: AIL Sonoma County Regional Parks Acquisition & Improvement (Combination) Sonoma Schellville Corridor 1 ~20.54 \$1,000,000 \$2,492,052 SECURE: \$32,000 Project Admin; SoCo Regional Parks \$550,000 Implementation; So Co Transp Authority \$411,206 Implementation; Schell Investments/Carneros \$380,100 Implementation; So Co Regional Parks \$295,000 Implementation (SCTA M, Parks M, Volunteers, SCRPF) \$ 101,000 Implementation; Parking Area land &Construction \$20,000 Implementation; So Co Resiliency \$45,000 Implementation; Misc ANTICIPATED: \$600,000 Implementation; CA State Coastal Conservancy \$340,346 Implementation; SoCo Regional Parks (5)
+Highest scoring project

+o Project will add protected open space to county, and in an underserved area;

+Acquisition project is not scalable, and property and 15 year urban farm project as risk if not funded

+2. SONOMA SCHELLVILLE TRAIL

+APPLICANT: Sonoma County Regional Parks

+TYPE: Acquisition & Improvement (Combination)

+LOCATION: Sonoma Schellville Corridor

+SUP.
+DISTRICT: 1

+ACREAGE: ~20.54 MGP REQUEST: \$1,000,000 MATCH: \$2,492,052

+SECURE: \$32,000 Project Admin; SoCo Regional Parks

+\$550,000 Implementation; So Co Transp Authority \$411,206 Implementation; Schell Investments/Carneros

+\$380,100 Implementation; So Co Regional Parks

+\$295,000 Implementation (SCTA M, Parks M, Volunteers, SCRPF) \$ 101,000 Implementation; Parking Area land & Construction

+\$20,000 Implementation; So Co Resiliency

+\$45,000 Implementation; Misc

+ANTICIPATED: \$600,000 Implementation; CA State Coastal Conservancy

+\$340,346 Implementation; SoCo Regional Parks (5)